-- 1 Using the Pick tool \rightarrow, hold down Shift, click the text object, and then click the object. - 2 Click Object Align and Distribute Align and Distribute.
+- 1 Using the Pick tool , hold down Shift, click the text object, and then click the object. - 2 Click Object Align and Distribute Align and Distribute. - 3 In the Text area, click one of the following buttons:

-- 3 In the Text area, click one of the following buttons: - First line baseline $\frac{Aa}{Bb}$ uses the baseline of the first line of text to align the objects - $^{ullet}$ Last line baseline ${{ m Aa}\over{ m Bb}}$ uses the baseline of the last line of text to align the objects - Bounding box 🛕 aligns text with its bounding box - 4 In the Align objects to area, click the Active objects button - 5 In the Align area, click one of the following buttons to use an object edge or center for aligning. - Align left to align the left edges of objects - Align center horizontally 📲 to align object centers along a vertical axis - ullet Align right $\bullet$ to align the right edges of objects

-- Align center vertically $\frac{\Pi \pi}{\Pi \Pi}$ to align object centers along a horizontal axis
+- First line baseline Aa uses the baseline of the first line of text to align the objects - Last line baseline $\frac{Aa}{Bb}$ uses the baseline of the last line of text to align the objects - Bounding box A aligns text with its bounding box - 4 In the Align objects to area, click the Active objects button - 5 In the Align area, click one of the following buttons to use an object edge or center for aligning. - Align left to align the left edges of objects - Align center horizontally - ullet Align right ullet to align the right edges of objects - Align top $\overline{\ }$ to align the top edges of objects - Align center vertically $\underline{\underline{\square}}{\underline{\square}}$ to align object centers along a horizontal axis